How Forest Hills School District is Introducing Career Exploration to Elementary Students Using a Full K-12 Solution

-To make the transition to using Xello easy, she created five-minute screencast videos for teachers to play for their kids—one for each grade group from 3-6 (2nd graders didn’t need them because Xello provides an introductory video).
+To make the transition to using Xello easy, she created five-minute screencast videos for teachers to play for their kids—one for each grade group from 3-6.
+(Second graders didn’t need them because Xello provides an introductory video.)
 Each of McKenzie’s videos walk students and teachers through the login process and explain the learning expectations.

-Another key area for McKenzie was ensuring parents were involved to foster a strong home-school connection.
+Another key area for McKenzie was making sure parents were aware to foster a strong home-school connection.

 “We made sure to send a letter home with every kid describing Xello.
-We shared that this program is one of the ways we can build strong resiliency skills,” she says.
+I wanted to control a positive narrative about it.
+We shared that this program is one of the ways we can build strong resiliency skills,” she said.

-And one of the most important ways to ensure teachers are enthusiastic about using Xello is to allow them time to spend in Xello before they’re asked to teach using the program.
+And one of the most important ways to ensure the buy-in of teachers is to allow them time to spend time in Xello before they’re asked to teach using the program.

-She’s looking to create time during the professional development days, that happen at the beginning of every school year, to allow teachers to review Xello and explore the lessons that are available.
+She’s booking creating time in the professional development days that happen at the beginning of every school year to allow teachers to review Xello and explore the lessons that are available.

-“With that knowledge, they’ll be able to implement them easily and more proactively throughout the school year.”
+“With that knowledge, they’ll be able to implement them easier and more proactively throughout the school year.”